Le lien vers cette page a été envoyé avec succès aux destinataires.

 FYI

-if your correspondent picks up and offers you a commercial offer, it is a telephone solicitation and not a voice spam.
+if your correspondent picks up and offers you a commercial offer, it is a telephone solicitation and not voice spam.

 You can block the number of the correspondent by sending by SMS to the 33,700 a message containing the words Voice Spam followed by the number of your correspondent who prompts you to call him back.